Get a head start on your Binghamton University education!

 The Academic Success Program for International Students builds a foundation for a smooth entry into academic and community life at Binghamton University.

-The Academic success program (ASP) gives international students a head start transitioning to American college life.
-The ASP is arequirement for admission to Binghamton University for a select group of international students.
-Students apply for Binghamton University admission as usual and are then chosen by the Admissions Committee to attend the ASP.
+The Academic Success Program (ASP) provides international students with a pathway for starting their American college life.
+This first semester, summer program is a requirement for admission for a select group of international students.
+Students apply for admission to Binghamton University as usual and are then chosen by the Admissions Committee to attend the ASP.

-This five-week program held during the summer before freshman year is designed to help you further develop your English language proficiency while earning up to six (6) credits toward your degree.
+This five-week pathway semester held during the summer is designed to help you further develop your English language proficiency while earning up to six (6) credits toward your degree.
 In addition, you will learn where to get academic support, become familiar with the campus and local culture through a few day trips, and connect with fellow students and faculty.

 How does ASP work?